engraving-challenges/estrella/README.md

 ### Engraving Challenges

-This is an open contest in music engraving, aiming to explore the possibilities offered by different notation packages by testing them in controlled conditions.
+This is an open contest in music engraving; it's aim is to test music notation software in controlled conditions.
 Read an informal introduction at the [_Scores of Beauty_ blog] (http://lilypondblog.org/2014/01/an-engraving-contest/).